 Chuo University students are not just enrolling in VR classes - they are creating them.
 The prestigious public university based in Tokyo, Japan has partnered with Immerse to launch a self-propelled VR English learning model in which students are not only taught by instructors, but also by other students who design curriculum and teach each other English in Virtual Reality.
 This research partnership plays a key role in Immerse’s initiative to bring both fun and efficacious VR language learning into the Metaverse.

-Immerse, the world’s first metaverse language learning EdTech company, and Professor Saito’s research class of Japan's prestigious Chuo University's Faculty of Global Informatics, iTL, jointly conducted research of a self-directed English learning model in which students teach each other English in Immerse’s 3D virtual worlds filled with customizable, task-based language learning activities.
+Immerse and Professor Saito’s research class attending Japan's prestigious Chuo University's Faculty of Global Informatics, iTL, jointly conducted research of a self-directed English learning model in which students teach each other English in Immerse’s 3D virtual worlds.

-Immerse provided Chuo University with a license to their platform which allowed four upper-intermediate English level students who are in their third year of university to create and deliver VR English language learning to eight second year students who were interested in improving their English communication skills, as a means to research the efficacy of self-directed, peer-to-peer VR English language learning.
+Immerse provided Chuo University with a license to their platform which allowed four upper-intermediate English level students in their third year of university to create and deliver VR English language learning to eight 2nd year students.
+The goal of this research project is to test the efficacy of self-directed, peer-to-peer VR English language learning.

-In this project, the four third-year students who had taken VR lessons from certified American instructors in the past created their own VR English language curriculum using the authoring features built into the educator side of the Immerse platform.
+Throughout this research project, the four 3rd year students created their own VR English language curriculum using the authoring features built into the instructor-facing Immerse desktop app.

 As a result of this experiment, we found that: